jhx0/jhx0/README.md

 ## Greetings 😎 👋

-My name is jhx and i code for fun! 😀
+My name is jhx and I code for fun! 😀

 Maybe something will be of use to you.
-I don't code for money currently (Not a professional software engineer) ...although i did some programming before for money in a former life (Mostly scripting).
+I don't code for money currently (Not a professional software engineer) ...although I did some programming before for money in a former life (Mostly scripting).

 ### A short summary: